Anxiety and Autism: Best Ways to Relieve the Effects of Anxiety

 What can you do about anxiety?

 Anxiety does not have to be unmanageable or impede on daily living.
 Each person’s experience with anxiety is different, and it exists on a spectrum much like autism.
 However, most people are able to find a combination of coping skills and support people to reduce their symptoms.
 People with anxiety often find seeing a psychologist helpful.
-Child psychologists are safe people for children to explore their anxiety with and identify triggers and coping skills.
+Child psychologists are safe people for children to explore their anxiety and identify triggers and coping skills.

 Many child psychologists will offer family therapy sessions so those who interact with your child most often can be supportive of treatment.
 If therapy is not sufficient, a psychiatrist can prescribe anti-anxiety medications.
 Alternative therapies such as art therapy, music therapy, hippotherapy, or sports therapy are options you can discuss with your child’s team to support psychotherapy.
 Anxiety cannot be cured, but treatments are available to help your child manage his/her symptoms and increase his/her quality of life.